 This plugin is currently in beta.
 Features or previous subscriptions may break at any time while we make improvements.

-TL;DR – Discourse Subscriptions allows site owners to sell recurring subscriptions that grant access to a group on a Discourse instance.
+TL;DR – Discourse Subscriptions allows site owners to sell recurring and one-time purchase subscriptions that grant access to a group on a Discourse instance.

 Discourse Subscriptions supports the following features:

 - A settings page to manage Stripe configuration.